burningdevil/test/tests/acceptance/README.md

 ```
 node trigger_test --args.appPath.mac '/myPath/MicroStrategy Workstation.app' --cucumberOpts.tags '@ldap'
 ```

-Note:
-- The test may fail if as the features are changing.
-We may maintain some of the feature specs but as long as you see the Workstation Application is launched and the environment can be connected successfully, you environment setup is good.

 ## User Guide
 This template includes Protractor-Cucumber-Framework setup, configurations, examples of test scenarios and Page Object classes for you to quickly learn and start E2E test automation for Workstation Windows and Mac.
 You can always find the reusable scripts for each team in this [Reusable Pattern List](docs/reusable-pattern-list.md).
 You are also welcomed to contribute to this template with any reusable patterns you have, please check the [How To Contribute](docs/how-to-contribute.md) for details.